kiringodhwani/RustCheatSheet/README.md

 ## Copy, Move, Clone

-- **Copy:** Simple types stored on the stack like integers, booleans, and characters implement a copy trait that allows these types to be copied instead of moved.
+- **Copy:** Simple types stored on the stack like integers, booleans, and characters implement the `Copy` trait which allows these types to be copied instead of moved.

 ```Rust
 let x = 5;